A Tour of Survival Analysis, from Classical to Modern

 Analyzing critical care data, from speculation to publication, starring MIMIC-IV

 Despite a wealth of data, only a small fraction of decisions in critical care are evidence based.
 In this tutorial we will start with the conception of an idea, solidify the hypothesis, operationalize the concepts involved, and execute the study in a reproducible and communicable fashion.
 We will run our study on MIMIC-IV, an update to MIMIC-III, and cover some of the exciting additions in the new database.
 This tutorial will be interactive and result in a study performed end-to-end in a Jupyter notebook.
 Technical expertise is not required, as we will form groups based on skill level.

 Public Health Datasets for Deep Learning: Challenges and Opportunities

 Josh Risley, Katie Lin, Sam Ching

-With today’s publicly available clinical datasets, it’s possible to ask questions like, “Can an algorithm read an electrocardiogram as well as a cardiologist can?”
+With today’s publicly available, de-identified clinical datasets, it’s possible to ask questions like, “Can an algorithm read an electrocardiogram as well as a cardiologist can?”
 However, other kinds of questions like, “Does this ECG relate to a later cardiac arrest?” can’t be answered with the limited public data available to us today.
-Research using proprietary datasets gives us reason to be optimistic, but progress will be slow unless suitable datasets become open, allowing researchers to efficiently collaborate and compete.
-Learn about an effort underway at the University of Chicago to provide a secure and public “ImageNet for clinical data” that balances the concerns of patients, healthcare institutions, and researchers.
+Research using private datasets gives us reason to be optimistic, but progress will be slow unless suitable de-identified datasets become open, allowing researchers to efficiently collaborate and compete.
+Learn about an effort underway at the University of Chicago, led by Ziad Obermeyer, Sendhil Mullainathan, and their team, to provide a secure and public “ImageNet for clinical data” that balances the concerns of patients, healthcare institutions, and researchers.